XPX-MMC/python-2-exercises/Assignments.md

 ```python
   pprint(CarCollector.get_data())
 ```
-Create the `CarCollector` class in your student directory and don't forget to import it in your `assignments.py` file.
+Create the `CarCollector` class in your src directory and don't forget to import it in your `solutions.py` file.

 # Ex.
 9  Inheritance
 Consider the following base class: